 Click here for a directory of all posts in my Wild Unknown series.

 The chick and the branch are black and white.
 The bright white of the branch makes it look charged with pure energy.
-The bright colors of the dawn fade in the lower portion of the card, giving way to black lines.
-We can’t know what is in the black void – the Fool is literally heading out into the Wild Unknown.
+As the bright colors of dawn descend along the horizon, they give way to black lines near the bottom of the card.
+What might be in this black void?
+You simply don’t know.
+The Fool is literally heading out into the wild unknown.

-As I’ve been studying the Wild Unknown tarot deck as a whole, I’ve noticed an interesting use of lines throughout the cards.
+There is an interesting use of lines in the Wild Unknown tarot.
+The direction of lines in the cards give clues to the energy the cards hold.
 In the Fool, the sky is lined horizontally.
-These static, horizontal lines seem to me to represent energy that is still free-flowing – the energy is there, but hasn’t yet been guided into a particular direction.
-This fits in well with the notion of the Fool representing untamed, universal energy.
+These static, horizontal lines seem to me to represent energy that is still free-flowing; the energy is there, but hasn’t yet been guided into a particular direction.
+This fits in well with the Fool, a card brimming with limitless, not yet fully directed universal energy.